EVENING PRIMROSE SEEDS

 Oenothera kunthiana, O. macrocarpa aka O. missouriensis, O. pallida, O. speciosa rosea, O. tetragona, O. versicolor

-Silky, pink flowers with yellow centers appear all summer long.
-This is a wonderful plant for the front of the border or in large containers.
-Spreads quickly, and often forms large, breathtaking colonies.
-Grows to 12 inches tall.
+Quickly spreading, 12″ tall plants are covered in silky pink flowers with yellow centers all summer long.
+A wonderful perennial for the front of the border, or use in large containers.
+Plants can form breathtaking colonies.
 Winter hardy to zone 5.

-Large, sweetly fragrant white flowers age to a apple blossom pink.
-The combination of the two shades on the same plant is extremely attractive.
-The compact 12-20 inch plants bloom from late spring to early fall.
-Good for borders, as a ground cover, or in large containers.
+Large, sweetly fragrant white flowers age to apple-blossom pink.
+The blending of these two shades is extremely attractive.
+Compact, fast-growing, 12-20″ tall plants bloom late spring to early fall.
+Use as a ground cover near sitting areas, or add to borders and large containers.
 Winter hardy to zone 4.

-Vivid 2 inch cup-shaped blooms begin yellow, turn to orange and mature to shades of Apricot and Red.
+Vivid 2″ wide, cup-shaped blooms begin yellow, morph to orange, mature into shades of apricot and red.
 The combination of these colors is stunning.
-Well branched easy to grow 2 foot tall plants.
+Sunset Boulevard evening primrose forms well-branched, easy-to-grow, 2 ft. tall plants.
 Winter hardy to zone 5.

-Low, mounding, 6-12 inch tall plants, cover themselves with deep rose-pink flowers, from June to September.
-Foliage is glossy, and dark green.
-Wonderful at the front of mixed borders, or in cosntainers.
-Loves hot, dry, sites and combines beautifully with Salvias and Yarrows.
-Blooms the first year.
-Winter hardy to zone 5.
+Low, mounding, 6-12″ tall perennial covered in deep rose-pink flowers from June to September.
+Foliage is glossy and dark green.
+A wonderful plant for the front of mixed borders or in containers.
+Glowing Magenta evening primrose loves hot, dry, sites.
+Combines beautifully with salvias and yarrows.
+Plants bloom the first year, are winter hardy to zone 5.

-Sow seed in cell packs or flats, press into soil and barely cover.
+Sow evening primrose seed in cell packs or flats, press into soil, barely cover.
 Kept at 70-75° F., germination is in 14-28 days.
-Can direct sow in groups of 4 seeds spaced 12-18 inches apart.
-Thin to the strongest plant.
+Can direct sow in groups of 4 seeds spaced 12-18″ apart.
+Thin to the strongest seedling.